wang701/v4/content/featured/CANdroid/index.md

 showInProjects: true
 ---

-A Android tablet based CAN data logger for agricultural machinery.
+An Android tablet based CAN data logger for agricultural machinery.
 Android kernel with CAN functionalities.
 Custom Java Native Interface implementation coupled with a simple Android application for user to start/stop data logging.